Weights and measures

-If you are a business wanting information on testing and certification of a weighbridge please contact us on the number above.
+If you are a business wanting information on testing and certification of a weighbridge please contact us.

 Who do I complain to about short weight and measure?